 Joey Kloos finished his BSc Chemical Engineering at Zuyd University of Applied Sciences, and then started a MSc Chemical Engineering – Molecular Systems and Materials Chemistry, Eindhoven University of Technology.

 After finishing is MSc in 2018 he started as PhD in the Membrane Materials and Processes Group, Department of Chemical Engineering & Chemistry, Eindhoven University of Technology.

 His expertises are Chemistry, Material science, Polymer science and Smart materials

 Humidity-gated, temperature-responsive photonic infrared reflective broadband coatingsJournal of Materials Chemistry A (2019)

-Well-adhering, easily producible photonic reflective coatings for plastic substratesACS Applied Materials and Interfaces (2018)
+Well-adhering, easily producible photonic reflective coatings for plastic substratesACS Applied Materials & Interfaces (2018)